You have no items in your shopping cart.

 Whether you're looking to replace halogen bulbs or to upgrade LED or HID headlight bulbs using an aftermarket conversion kit, understanding your car's lighting system is critical to purchasing the right bulbs.

-The most frequent issue we see on a daily basis is customers trying to buy dual beam bulbs for a single beam headlight system in order to save a few bucks.
+The most frequent issue we see daily is customers trying to buy dual beam bulbs for a single beam headlight system to save a few bucks.
 As we'll explain in this guide, this doesn't work and will end up wasting your time and money.

-In this guide, we'll explorethe differences between a single beam and dual beam headlight systems and bulbs, how they work and conclude with some questions we frequently receive from our customers on this subject.
+In this guide, we'll explore the differences between single-beam and dual-beam headlight systems and bulbs, how they work, and conclude with some questions we frequently receive from our customers on this subject.

 Briefly speaking, a single beam headlight system uses two headlight bulbs, one for the low beam and another for the high beam.
 On the other hand, a dual beam headlight system uses one bulb for both the low and high beam.